zubinchopra/portaldocs/portal-sdk/generated/portalfx-controls-essentials.md

 ```

+<a name="essentials-control-options-non-resource-layout"></a>
 #### Non-Resource Layout

-Non-resource essentials allow an extension to use the essentials without a resource id.
+Non-resource essentials allow an extension to use the `Essentials` control without a resource id.
 It can change layout orders of all properties freely.
-The extension will control the behavior of the `Essentials` control by using initialization [options](#options) and provided feature functions.

-To use the Non-resource `essentials` control, compose a template blade that contains it.
-The `Essentials` control can be included in an HTML template by using a 'pcControl' binding, as in the sample located at `<dir>\Client\V2\Controls\Essentials\EssentialsNonResourceBlade.ts`.
+To use the non-resource `essentials` control, compose a template blade that contains it.
+The non-resource `Essentials` control is in the sample located at `<dir>\Client\V2\Controls\Essentials\EssentialsNonResourceBlade.ts`.
 This code is also included in the following example.

 ```typescript